Here is my personal hate story with migraines, how I get diagnosed, how I treated it and what is my relationship status with migraines today.

 I was 18 when I get diagnosed with migraines.
 Until then, I never really made a distinction between headaches and migraines, to me it was the same.

-After three following Fridays with strong headaches & vomiting with the same timings, I decided to see my doctor.
+After three following Fridays with strong headaches & vomiting at the approximative same time, I decided to see my doctor.
 I was seldom sick before.

 After two/three questions, my doctor told me: